Acsigen/sysadmin-playground/Containers/Docker.md

 # --link <name of current redis container>:<name of redis from voting-app config file>
 docker run -d --name=vote -p 5000:80 --link redis:redis voting-app
 ```

+You can use `docker commit` command to build a custom image after you made some changes to a running container.
+You can also use `docker save` to export the image to a `.tar` file and `docker import` to import it on another system.

 **WARNING!
 LINKING LIKE THIS IS DEPRECATED.
 IT IS USED JUST TO DEMONSTRATE THE CONCEPT OF LINKING THE CONTAINERS.**